How to Become an Applied Behavior Analyst in Utah

 OR

-If you are following the licensure by exam path, the state of Utah only recognizes 1500 hours of experiential behavior analysis training (1000 hours for AABAs) within five years under a qualified instructor as qualification.
+The state of Utah only requires 1500 hours of experiential behavior analysis training (1000 hours for AABAs) within five years under a qualified instructor as qualification, so a BACB cert will cover you either way.

 Step 3.
 Pass the BCBA® Certification Exam